 Twitter is rolling out a series of changes ahead of the US election next month in an attempt to clamp down on the spread of misinformation.

-On Friday, Twitter said that users, including political candidates, cannot claim an election win before it is authoritatively called.
-Twitter's new criteria for that requires either an announcement from state election officials or a public projection from at least two authoritative, national news outlets.
-Twitter did not identify the outlets, though news organizations like CNN, the Associated Press, ABC News, and Fox News would fit the bill.
+On Friday, Twitter said users, including political candidates, cannot claim an election win before it is authoritatively called.
+Twitter’s new criteria for that requires either an announcement from state election officials or a public projection from at least two authoritative, national news outlets.
+Twitter did not identify the outlets, though news organizations such as CNN, the Associated Press, ABC News, and Fox News would fit the bill.

 Previously, Twitter said candidates would be prohibited from claiming victory “before election results have been certified.”
 This caveat immediately drew the attention of election experts, because Twitter was drawing a red line that was noticeably out of step with how results are processed.
 The results publicly reported by election officials and news outlets on election night are always preliminary.
 Weeks later, the results are formally “certified” by state officials.
 With Friday’s adjustment, Twitter is smoothing out its policies for Election Night, and eliminating a potentially major hiccup.

 Such tweets claiming a premature win will receive a misleading information label and users will be directed to Twitter’s official US election page for more details.

 Twitter is also now adding more warnings and restrictions to some tweets with labels.
 For example, people will have to tap through a warning to see such tweets, and they will only be able to “quote tweet.”
 Likes, regular retweets and replies will not be available, and those tweets won’t be recommended by Twitter.
 Quote tweets append a tweet to a user’s commentary about it.